Well, at the state of the coup speech, he said, let's make this a year of action.

 It's a tongue twister.

-But what he's saying here is okay, we bring them out of status, out of shadows, and we make them legal.
+But what he's saying here is, okay, we bring them out of status, out of shadows, and we make them legal.

 But then we say, if we don't secure the border, if there's something goes wrong there, then you're going to go back to being illegal.

-He's saying, that's not going to happen.
+He's like, that's not going to happen.

 Who are we lying to?